dnwitko/Elegoo-AI-Robot/README.md

 ## Fine-tuning & Testing AI Capabilities (WIP)

 The ESP32-S3-EYE module is now ready to be fine-tuned and tested.
 The goal is to verify the system's responsiveness and accuracy in various environments, in order to improve the car's interactivity and functionality.
-Since Teachable Machine doesn't support direct fine-tuning, you may start by re-training the model with new or more diverse data.
+Since Teachable Machine doesn't support direct fine-tuning, you may start by re-training the model with new or more diverse data, and replacing your models in the same directory with your fine-tuned model (remember to quantize!).

 ## Research Symposium Focus (WIP)

-For the research portion of this project, I will analyze the performance of the quantized TensorFlow Lite models running on the ESP32-S3-EYE under two conditions:
+For the research portion of this project, I will analyze the performance of the quantized TF Lite models running on the ESP32-S3-EYE under two conditions:

 1.  **Without ESP-NN:** Hardware acceleration disabled via `menuconfig`.
 2.  **With ESP-NN:** Hardware acceleration enabled via `menuconfig`.